mattsousaa/Linux_DeviceDrivers_Pi/README.md

 [10580.529692] pcd_release : Release was successful
 ```

-Copy command decode that error code and it printed cannot allocate memory.
+Copy command decode that error code and it printed *cannot allocate memory*.
 Finally, remove the kernel module.
 ```
 $ rmmod pcd.ko
 ```